Universe of Energy: Theatre I finale film

-Summer 1996 Version
+Summer 1996 version

-The Summer of 1996 saw many changes come to Future World East.
-World of Motion closed in January in preparation for its conversion into Test Track, and Horizons was not operating consistently due to alleged structural issues with the pavilion.
+The summer of 1996 saw many changes come to Future World East.
+World of Motion had closed in January in preparation for its conversion into Test Track, and Horizons was not operating consistently due to alleged structural issues with the pavilion.
 Universe of Energy was set to reopen in June after a five month refurbishment, but this was delayed due to filming troubles.
 This meant that Future World East would only have the Wonders of Life pavilion open for the peak summer season.
-To address the issue, Epcot made the decision to reopen Universe of Energy while the remodel was in progress.
+To address the issue, Epcot made the decision to temporarily reopen the Universe of Energy while the remodel was in progress.

 This temporary version of the show featured the original 1982 films, but most of the effects were completely disabled.
 Most notably, the Kinetic Mosaic screen from the original pre-show had been removed resulting in the film being projected onto static screens, losing the shape-shifting effect of the film.
 Also removed were the maps and television monitors on the wall in the Epcot Energy Information Center in Theatre II, having already been replaced by the KNRG radio tower backdrop for the new show.
 For this scene, a new narration played that covered much of the same information as the original narration minus any mention of the maps and monitors.
 In Theatre I, the mirrors on the walls had already been removed by this point, resulting in a much less dramatic version of the finale film.

-During this period, some elements for the new show had already been installed in preparation for the new show and had to be hidden.
+During this period, some elements for the new show had already been installed and had to be hidden.
 This included the Audio-Animatronic figure of Ellen DeGeneres in the diorama.
-Temporary rockwork was placed in front of the figure hiding it from view.
+Temporary rockwork was placed in front of the figure to hide it from view.
 However, the elasmosaurus figure had already been reprogrammed for the new show, leading to the awkward result of having it lunge at rocks instead of the ride vehicles as it had originally done.
 There were several other changes being made to the diorama.
 The dinosaurs were repainted and a new soundtrack was added.
 One of the brontosaurus animatronics could now have the ability to sneeze water.
 Several effects were turned off, including the storm and swamp smell.
 The lava flow was changed to running water and the fog effects inside the volcano were changed to mist and flashing lights.

-This version of the show only ran from June 14 to September 2, 1996.
-The pavilion was closed again soon after peak season to add the new films for the new version of the attraction.
+This version of the show ran from June 14 to September 2, 1996.
+The pavilion was closed again for two weeks to add the new films for the new version of the attraction.